 Treasures Gallery Support Fund

 Alternatively, you may wish to donate to the Treasures Gallery Support Fund which assists with education and exhibition programs for our Treasures Gallery.

-The Treasures Gallery opened to the public in October 2011 and already over 200,000 visitors have discovered its treasures.
+The Treasures Gallery opened to the public in October 2011 and already over 260,000 visitors have discovered its treasures, including nearly 30,000 school children.
 Made possible through the generosity of our supporters, rare and inspiring items, from James Cook's Endeavour journal to William Bligh's list of mutineers, from Patrick White's glasses to an original manuscript for Waltzing Matilda are on display and able to be enjoyed by all.
 Both the Terra Australis and NLA to Z sections of the gallery are refreshed regularly with new content from the Library's vast collections, ensuring a new experience each time you visit.